Rally May Stall For Japan Stock Market

 Top-Rankings

-Börse aktuell - Live TickerStart der Berichtssaison: US-Börsen zum Handelsschluss im Minus -- SMI letztlich leichter -- DAX schliesst nach neuem Allzeithoch stabil -- Asiens Börsen beenden Handel mehrheitlich stärker
+Börse aktuell - Live TickerSMI nach Rekord letztlich höher -- DAX geht leichter in den Feierabend -- Wall Street schlussendlich im Minus -- Asiens Börsen schliessen mehrheitlich höher -- Nikkei erstmals über 54'000-Punkte-Marke

-Der heimische Aktienmarkt gab im Dienstagshandel nach, während der deutsche Leitindex seitwärts tendierte.
-Die Wall Street zeigte sich leichter.
-Die Börsen in Fernost wiesen am Dienstag überwiegend grüne Vorzeichen aus.
+Der heimische Aktienmarkt notierte zur Wochenmitte im Plus.
+Der DAX verbuchte moderate Verluste.
+Die Wall Street zeigte sich eine Spur tiefer.
+An den Börsen in Fernost geht es am Mittwoch mehrheitlich bergauf.